John Woo: 1969–1985: Career beginnings in Hong Kong

+1986–1992: 'Heroic Bloodshed', breakthrough and international recognition

 By the mid-1980s, Woo was experiencing occupational burnout.
 Several of his films were commercial disappointments, and he felt a distinct lack of creative control.
 It was during this period of self-imposed exile that director/producer Tsui Hark provided the funding for Woo to film a longtime pet project, A Better Tomorrow (1986).
 The story of two brothers—one a law enforcement officer, the other a criminal—was a financial blockbuster.
-A Better Tomorrow became a defining achievement in Hong Kong action cinema for its combination of emotional drama, slow-motion gunplay, and gritty atmospherics.
-Its signature visual device of two-handed, two-gunned shootouts within confined quarters—often referred to as "gun fu"—was novel, and its diametrical inversion of the "good-guys-bad guys" formula in its characterization would influence later American films.
+A Better Tomorrow became a defining achievement in Hong Kong action cinema.

-Woo would make several more Heroic Bloodshed films in the late 1980s and early 1990s, nearly all starring Chow Yun-Fat.
-These violent gangster thrillers typically focus on men bound by honor and loyalty, at odds with contemporary values of impermanence and expediency.
-The protagonists of these films, therefore, may be said to present a common lineage with the Chinese literary tradition of loyalty among generals depicted in classics such as "Romance of the Three Kingdoms" (三國演義).

-Woo gained international recognition with the release of The Killer, which became the most successful Hong Kong film in America since Bruce Lee's Enter the Dragon (1973) and garnered Woo an American cult following.
-Bullet in the Head followed a year later, but failed to find an audience that accepted its political undertones, and failed to recoup its massive budget.

-His last Hong Kong film before emigrating to the United States was Hard Boiled (1992), a police thriller that served as the antithesis of his previous glorification of gangsters.
-Most notable of its numerous action scenes is a 30-minute climax set within a hospital.
-One particular long take follows two characters for exactly 2 minutes and 42 seconds as they fight their way between hospital floors.
-On the Criterion DVD and laserdisc, this chapter is referenced as "2 minutes, 42 seconds."
-The film was considerably darker than most of Woo's previous films, depicting a police force nearly helpless to stop the influx of gangsters in the city, and the senseless slaughter of innocents.
-As a result, it did not match the success of his other films, but nonetheless garnered positive critical reception and became one of his most popular films in later years.

 John Woo: Interviews includes a 36-page interview with Woo by editor Robert K. Elder, which documents the years 1968 to 1990.
 It includes Woo's early career in working on comedies, his work on kung fu films (during which time he gave Jackie Chan one of his first major film roles), and more recently, his gunpowder morality plays in Hong Kong.
+In 1992, during a Toronto International Film Festival press conference for Reservoir Dogs, Quentin Tarantino revealed he wrote a screenplay for a film directed by Woo, but went unproduced.